 In Computer, If you want to install multiple OS.
 You can do that, with the help of bootable USB Drive.
 By default, OS boot up from HDD or SSD.
 And, if you want to install another OS through USB Drive.
 You need to change the boot order from BIOS settings.
 And, If you have selected a wrong option in the Boot order.
 Which is not available, or I can say, not connected.
 Then, “reboot and select proper boot device or insert boot media in selected boot device and press a key” error occurs.

-For example, You have set USB Drive as the first priority to in boot order.
+For example, You have set USB Drive as the first priority in the boot order.
 But, OS installed on that USB Drive is corrupted.
-It can happen when you use wrong software to create bootable media.
-Personally, I prefer to use “Rufus” to create the bootable drive.
+It can happen when you use the wrong software to create bootable media.
+Personally, I prefer to use “Rufus” to create a bootable drive.

-In short, by selecting right bootable device you can fix this error permanently.
+In short, by selecting the right bootable device you can fix this error permanently.

-1. First turn off Computer Completely, now turn it on.
+1. First, turn off the Computer Completely, now turn it on.

 2. When the computer starts booting up, keep pressing the necessary key to enter into the Startup Menu.
 (You can press between Esc or Delete key, In my HP laptop I use Esc key.)

-3. In Startup menu, Press appropriate key to enter into BIOS Setup.
+3. In the Startup menu, Press the appropriate key to enter into BIOS Setup.
 (As you can see, I need to press the F10 key.)